Corasinth/k-plus/config/README.md

 ### **Alchemical Symbols**

 The alchemical symbols, which are always fun to use.
 A full keyboard of these makes for interesting key smashes.

+### **Morse**

+This layer turns the specified hotkeys into morse code buttons.
+By default, it waits for you to be idle for a certain period of time before typing a character, and a longer period of time before typing a space.
+Dots and dashes are determined by short vs long presses.
+You can also specify a hotkey to tap after every letter if you're learning and don't have the timing down.

+Why you want to type in morse code is your business, but you can make every letter key a morse code key if you wish letting you pretend to type random letters while inexplicably still outputting readable text.

+Just like in actual morse code, capitalization is not supported.
+I reccomend a seperate script that will auto-capitalize for you.